ra-uk/ocean-social-sharing/readme.txt

 9. Settings.

 == Changelog ==

+= 1.0.8 =
+- Added: New field in the customizer to choose your social icons position: before, after or before and after.
+- Added: Spanish language, thank you to Angel Julian Mena.
+- Deleted: Admin notice if OceanWP is not the theme used.

 = 1.0.7 =
 - Fixed: Issue with the Twitter button if you add a description via Yoast SEO.